LegoFigure11/legofigure11.github.io/_pages/misc/gales.md

 Target Frame: ``824003    0F2449D3    Timid   1   31  30  30  31  31  30  Electric    70``

 ### Explanation
-From amab's guide, we know that it takes 7 frames to generate a Pokemon.
+From amab's guide, we know that it takes 7 frames to generate a Pokémon.
 Thus, we can rewrite our nature lock as so:

 ``Hardy Male -> Hardy Female (823996) -> Target (824003)``